 Georgia has played a role in many significant events that formed our nation as we know it today.
 As a result, we have many historic treasures—filled with fascinating stories—open for tours.
 You can also experience living-history programs and reenactments in true-to-life detail during dozens of events throughout the year.
 Don’t just travel across the state; travel back in time.

-Admission fees vary among sites, and disabled veteran discounts are available.
-Free passes may be checked out from Georgia public libraries.
-Group rates are available with advance reservations.
+Admission fees vary among historic sites, and disabled veteran discounts are available.
+Group rates are available with reservations.
 History enthusiasts and home schoolers can save money with a State Historic Site Annual Pass.
-These provide unlimited admission to Georgia’s state historic sites and may be purchased at the sites or online. $50 per family (up to 6 people), $30 per adult (18 and older) or $25 per youth (17 and younger).
+These provide unlimited admission to Georgia’s state historic sites and may be purchased at the sites or online.
+Combo passes including Georgia’s State Parks are also available, and free passes may be checked out from Georgia public libraries.
+Buy Passes.

 Some sites allow leashed pets on the grounds, but none allow pets inside buildings.
 Call ahead to confirm policies.